jgmalcolm/jgmalcolm.github.io/cv.md

    Therapy in Spinal Cord Injury: A Review." *In preparation*
 {% endcomment %}

+1. Malcolm, Miller, Grossberg, Pradilla, Ahmad.
+"Early urgent cranioplasty for symptomatic hygroma: report of two cases."
+Journal of Clinical Neuroscience. *Accepted.*
 1. Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
 Are the complications after cranioplasty related to its timing?
 A systematic review and meta-analysis.
 Journal of Clinical Neuroscience. *Accepted.*
 1. E Celano, A Salehani, J Malcolm, E Reinertsen, CG Hadjipanayis.
    ["Spinal Cord Ependymoma: A Review of the Literature and Case Series of Ten Patients."](/pubs/others/celano2016.pdf) Journal of Neuro-Oncology, 128(3):377-386, 2016.